Springvale

 Recent residential development output has been above average within Springvale when compared nationally

-Springvale has recorded approximately 103 residential properties granted approval per year over the past five financial years, totalling 519 homes from FY-21 to FY-25.
-As of FY-26, 61 approvals have been recorded.
-On average, 0.7 people moved to the area annually for each dwelling built during this period.
-This indicates that new supply is keeping pace with or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+Springvale has recorded around 103 residential properties granted approval per year, totalling 519 homes over the past 5 financial years.
+So far in FY-26, 63 approvals have been recorded.
+With an average of only 0.7 people per year moving to the area for each dwelling built over the past 5 financial years (between FY-21 and FY-25), new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts, while new homes are being built at an average value of $333,000.
+Additionally, $36.9 million in commercial approvals have been registered this financial year, demonstrating high levels of local commercial activity.

 Frequently Asked Questions - Development